alpersarac/LinkedinJobApplicationAutomationConsole/README.md

 ## Inspired By

 This project was inspired by the work of [aminblm](https://github.com/aminblm) in their [LinkedIn Application Bot](https://github.com/aminblm/linkedin-application-bot) repository.
-We appreciate their efforts in creating a valuable solution for LinkedIn automation.
+I appreciate their efforts in creating a valuable solution for LinkedIn automation.

 ### Acknowledgements